Devsly-Devs/Ticket-Tool/README.md

 ## Start
 * To start the bot, open the command prompt in the root directory.
 Then write, `node bot.js`
 * After successfully started.
 Just run `$setup` Command to setup DB and Guild
+* After the setup process is finished, run the `$config transcript <channelID>` to define your transcript channel.

 ## Features
 It has all features from creating a ticket to transcript.